eladbb/HybridSiamese/README.md

 ## Eval

-We supply our trained models, nirBenchmark is applicable by
+We supply our trained models, the NIR benchmark can be evaluated using the EvaluateFar.m script